cloudops/cloudmc-standard-kb/en/compute-service/configure-load-balancing.md

 ---

 Load balancing provides a way to distribute workloads across multiple compute resources.
 This usually increases performance and availability through redundancy.
-In the context of cloud.ca, this is achieved by associating load-balancing rules to a VPC's public IP address.
+In the context of Hypertec Cloud, this is achieved by associating load-balancing rules to a VPC's public IP address.

 Only a network that was created with the **Load Balanced Tier** offering can be used for load balancing, and a VPC can have only one network configured with this offering.
 You cannot configure load balancing rules on a public IP address already being used for **source NAT**, a **VPN**, or **port forwarding**.